UK PM May: I won’t agree on a Brexit deal ‘at any cost’

-LONDON (AP) — British Prime Minister Theresa May says Britain aims to reach a Brexit deal with the European Union as soon as possible, but that it can’t come “at any cost.”
+LONDON (AP) — British Prime Minister Theresa May said Tuesday that she wouldn’t agree upon a Brexit deal with the European Union “at any cost,” as the two sides remained deadlocked on the issue of the Irish border.

-May on Tuesday briefed her Cabinet on progress toward an elusive divorce deal with the bloc.
+May briefed her Cabinet on progress toward an elusive divorce deal with the bloc.
 Talks are stuck on finding a way to ensure there are no customs posts or other checks along the border between the U.K.’s Northern Ireland and EU member Ireland.

-May faces pressure from some Cabinet members not to agree to a solution that binds Britain to EU trade rules indefinitely after it leaves the bloc in March.
+The two sides are working on proposed solutions involving a common customs arrangement for the U.K. and the EU.
+But May faces pressure from some Cabinet members not to agree to a solution that binds Britain to EU trade rules indefinitely after it leaves the bloc in March.

-May spokesman James Slack said she told the ministers “while the U.K. should aim to secure a withdrawal agreement as soon as possible, this should not be done at any cost.”
+May spokesman James Slack said she told the ministers she was confident of reaching a deal, but “while the U.K. should aim to secure a withdrawal agreement as soon as possible, this should not be done at any cost.”

 Most Read Business Stories